bhaaaav/syzygy/README.md

 bin file created,and contents displayed.
 A bin file has no headers, its just the raw code outputed.
 Bin file is used because the process has no understanding of executables, file systems, file formats etc;
 To emulate:
 >qemu-system-x86_64 -hda ./boot.bin

+# Writing boot sector into usb stick
+> sudo fdisk -l

+this lists all the disks running on the system, in my case the usb is /dev/sdc.
+Make sure the usb doesnt contain data as it will be overwritten.

+> sudo dd if=./boot.bin of=/dev/sdc

+copy the bootloader to the usb stick using this cmd. this overwrites the first 512 bytes of out boot sector in usb. if-input file path, of-output file path

+save and load into uefi, and boot from usb stick youll see the current boot program running